ammaar-nizam/angular-example/README.md

-## Design and develop a webpage similar to the attached interface using HTML, CSS, JavaScript, Angular and JSON Server
+## Designed and developed a webpage using HTML, CSS, JavaScript, Angular and JSON Server to test out CRUD functions

 This project is an assignment to test the Angular knowledge